The Pentacon Six System

 [75mmShift_paral_free_mnt_02_s.jpg]

-Here with the 50mm ULD lens mounted on the Hartblei adapter, an alternative Hartblei Parallax-Free tripod bracket has added to the tab that projects below the lens mount on the adapter, with a long forward-pointing
+Here with the 50mm ULD lens mounted on the Hartblei adapter, an alternative Hartblei Parallax-Free tripod bracket has been added to the tab that projects below the lens mount on the adapter, with a long forward-pointing

 “Arca Swiss” compatible “Quick Release” tripod mount foot.